Our dog Maggy is a beauty, but also quite the shedder.

-According to the ASPCA, it’s estimated that 78 million dogs and 85.8 million cats are owned in the United States.
+According to the ASPCA, it’s estimated that there are 78 million pet dogs and 85.8 million pet cats in the United States.

 That’s a lot of loose fur.

 So, we tried another suggestion we had read about, which is using a pumice stone.
 They are inexpensive and usually used in the bathtub to keep feet smooth.
-We didn’t have any luck with this either.
 It picked up a little fur in the same tests as above, but hardly enough for us to recommend it.

-For tried and true fur removal from clothes and furniture, we will stick with lint rollers, which aren’t all the expensive, but pick up fur very easily.
+For tried and true fur removal from clothes and furniture, we plan to stick with lint rollers, which aren’t all that expensive, but pick up fur very easily.
 But, you might want to check out our other post about the ChomChom Roller, which is a popular alternative to lint rollers.

-That being said, maybe we shouldn’t want to eliminate loose pet fur altogether isn’t the way to go as it seems to actually have its uses.
+That being said, eliminating loose pet fur altogether isn’t the way to go as it seems to actually have its uses.

 For example, according to an article, Seven Surprising Ways to Use Pet Hair, you can actually add the stuff to your garden soil to help with fertilization or use it to make cat toys (they have a detailed video of how to do this — just click the article link).

-And speaking of getting crafty, Etsy also seems to be a place where quite a bit of animal fur is put to practical or, at least, ornamental, use.
-One seller, for instance, offers a “Pet fur Heart Pendeant,” which will be made once you send them some of your pet’s hair.
+And speaking of getting crafty, quite a bit of animal fur is put to ornamental use on Etsy.
+One seller, for instance, offers a “Pet fur Heart Pendant,” which will be made once you send them some of your pet’s hair.

 Another offers a Custom Keepsake Heart knitted from your pet’s (dog, cat or rabbit) fur.

-Finally, pet shedding can also be a sign as to your pet’s health.
-WebMD notes, for example, that all healthy dogs will normally shed and that regular brushing can help cut down on the amount of loose fur that you have to clean up in your home.
+Finally, pet shedding can also signal a health issue.
+WebMD notes, for example, that all healthy dogs will normally shed (and that regular brushing can help cut down on the amount of loose fur that you have to clean up in your home).
 But, excessive shedding can be the sign or stress, a diet issue or a medical problem.

 Similarly, petinfo notes that cats usually shed all year long, but that excessive shedding can be a sign of disease or food allergies.